kyma-project/community/guidelines/templates/resources/custom-resource.md

 ## Custom resource parameters

-This table lists all the possible parameters of a given resource together with their description:
+This table lists all the possible parameters of a given resource together with their descriptions:

 | Parameter   |      Mandatory?      |  Description |